31 May 2024

 Then the Ethiopian church has Enoch, Jubilees, 1 Meqabyan, 2 Meqabyan, 3 Meqabyan (variant forms of the books of Maccabees), and a bonus chapter of Baruch.
 Plus a “broader canon” concept which considers certain books to be important like scripture, but not necessarily scripture.

-And before any Evangelicals pish-pish the idea of broader canon, may I point out how we totally have our own broader canon: We have Christian authors we revere so greatly, we’re willing to hike ’em up to a near-scriptural level.
+And before any Evangelicals pish-pish the idea of a broader canon, may I point out how we totally have our own broader canon: We have Christian authors we revere so greatly, we’re willing to hike ’em up to a near-scriptural level.
 Calvinists frequently prioritize John Calvin’s views above the clear meaning of scripture, and of course we all know heretics do likewise.
 C.S.
 Lewis’s fans treat his writings as if he was wiser than Solomon.
 Let’s be honest: Some of us are totally willing to put favorite books on nearly the same pedestal as the scriptures because we find them so inspiring.
 Ethiopian Christians just happen to formally admit it.

 Okay.
 If our churches don’t consider these books to be scripture, what’re we supposed to do with them?